Treadmills are Ok.

 Netflix and Run:

 I won’t tell you how many TV shows or series I’ve binge-watched while running.
-You can catch up on TV, the news or whatever and still get a run.
+You can catch up on TV, the news, or whatever and still get a run.
 It’s a lot harder to watch TV and run outside.
 These days, podcasts are all of the rage.
-I find it much easier to listen to a podcast inside versus outside.
+I find it much easier to listen to a podcast inside versus outside as well.
+When running indoors, you are able to listen or watch things might not be able to outside.

 Questions for you: